 Funds are to be used for educational initiatives in the state of Ohio that work to promote infant safe sleep practices and increase public awareness regarding the impact of sleep-related infant deaths, and ways to reduce these incidences.
 The mini-grant awards will not exceed $500.
-The deadline to apply is May 16, 2017 with projects taking place between June 9 – August 28, 2017.
+The deadline to apply is September 13, 2017 with projects taking place between October 1 – November 30, 2017.

 This program is made possible through the longstanding, continuous support from seven families who hold annual fundraising events in memory of their babies.
 The Baby 1st Network appreciates and recognizes these families and their annual events; Nolan P. Fisher Golf Outing, Corbin Hastings Memorial Day Ride/Run, Laura Elizabeth Pease Memorial Golf Outing, Brianna Dawn Tully Memorial Golf Outing, SIDS Golf Benefit, Justin Prestage Golf Outing and Auction and the Grant’s SIDS 5k Run/Walk.

 For any questions, please email Dr. Stacy Scott.

 The American Academy of Pediatrics guidelines for infant safe sleep practices:

 - Always place your baby on his or her back for every sleep time.

 - Keep soft objects or loose bedding out of the crib.
 This includes pillows, blankets, and bumper pads.